City: Population size, density

 The degree of urbanization is a modern metric to help define what comprises a city: "a population of at least 50,000 inhabitants in contiguous dense grid cells (>1,500 inhabitants per square kilometer)".
 This metric was "devised over years by the European Commission, OECD, World Bank and others, and endorsed in March [2021] by the United Nations ... largely for the purpose of international statistical comparison".
 Typical working definitions for small-city populations start at around 100,000 people.

 In specific countries

 In Australia, the definition of what constitutes a city varies between the states.

-In the United Kingdom, city status is awarded by the Crown and then remains permanent, with only two exceptions to this rule due to policy changes.
-A lack of official qualifying criteria results in some particularly small cities, notably St Davids with a population of 1,751 As of 2021.
+In the United Kingdom, city status was once confined to settlements with diocesan cathedrals.
+It is now awarded by the Crown and then remains permanent, with only two exceptions to this rule, due to policy changes.
+The traditional cathedral criterion results in some very small cities, notably St Davids with a population of 1,751 As of 2021.

 Etymology

 The word city comes from the cité, itself from the civitas, meaning "citizenship" or "state".
 The related (maybe) civilization come from the Latin root civitas, originally meaning 'citizenship' or 'community member' and eventually coming to correspond with urbs, meaning 'city' in a more physical sense.
 The Roman civitas was closely linked with the Greek polis—another common root appearing in English words such as metropolis.

 In toponymic terminology, names of individual cities and towns are called astionyms (from Ancient Greek ἄστυ 'city or town' and ὄνομα 'name').